mikeguardiola/azure-network-protocols/README.md

 <img src="https://imgur.com/hvAhsdN.png"/>
 </p>
 <p>
 Head back over to your VM1 Remote Desktop.
-You will now see in Powershell that the ping request has timed out as a result of blocing ICMP traffic.
+You will now see in Powershell that the ping request has timed out as a result of blocking ICMP traffic.
 VM2's firewall is blocking the traffic.
 </p>
 <br />